BjornWilliams/DocsVersaTul/docs/source/mailer.rst

 Functional Summary
 ------------------
-1. **bool SendMail()** : Overloaded method for sending SMTP e-mails to receiver as Raw text or HTML with or without attachments.
+1. **IMailDispatcher.SendMail()** : Overloaded method for sending SMTP e-mails to receiver as Raw text or HTML with or without attachments.
-2. **void Send(MailMessage mailMessage)** : Sends the specified message to an SMTP server for delivery.
+2. **ISmtpClient.Send(MailMessage mailMessage)** : Sends the specified message to an SMTP server for delivery.
 3. See :doc:`configuration-defaults` for more configuration settings.